...Page is loading...

 Read more

-In 2006, the young artist entered the international art world at the Contemporary Istanbul Art Fair, when the collector Can Elgiz bought one of her large-scale paintings for the Elgiz Museum of Contemporary Art in Istanbul.
-Her painting Doggirl was shown in several thematic group exhibitions next to famous artists Cindy Sherman, Tracy Emin, and Sarah Morris.
+In 2006, Anne Wölk made her entrance into the international art world at the Contemporary Istanbul Art Fair.
+The collector Can Elgiz purchased one of her large-scale paintings, Doggirl, for the Elgiz Museum of Contemporary Art in Istanbul.
+Her work was displayed in several group exhibitions alongside famous artists Cindy Sherman, Tracy Emin, and Sarah Morris.
+Anne Wölk went on to study abroad at the Chelsea College of Art and Design in London and earned an MFA from the School of Art and Design Berlin.

-Her awards include the national Studienstiftung des Deutschen Volkes scholarship; the Alpine Fellowship grant at Aldourie Castle, Scotland, UK; a residency at Bodensee Art Fund; and an artist-in-residence grant in Goriska Brda, Slovenia, awarded by the German Embassy, Ljubljana.
-She has exhibited at international institutions, including the Elgiz Museum of Contemporary Art, Istanbul, Turkey; the CICA Art Museum South Korea; the Zeiss-Planetarium Berlin, Germany; the Accra Goethe-Institut Ghana; and the Kyrgyz National Museum of Fine Arts, Bishkek, Kyrgyz Republik.
+Her accolades include the Neustart/Kultur Scholarship of Stiftung Kunstfons, the national Studienstiftung des Deutschen Volkes scholarship, the Alpine Fellowship grant at Aldourie Castle, Scotland, UK, a residency at Bodensee Art Fund, and an artist-in-residence grant in Goriska Brda, Slovenia, awarded by the German Embassy, Ljubljana.
+Her work has been exhibited at various international institutions, including the Elgiz Museum of Contemporary Art, Istanbul, Turkey, the CICA Art Museum South Korea, the Zeiss-Planetarium Berlin, Germany, Tirana Art Gallery Museum, Tirana, Albania, the Accra Goethe-Institut Ghana, and the Kyrgyz National Museum of Fine Arts, Bishkek, Kyrgyz Republic.

-Wölk has since shown her work in private gallery shows, including Galería Luis Adelantado, Valencia, Spain; Arebyte Gallery, London, UK; Galerie Wolfsen, Aalborg, Denmark; Pantocrator Gallery, Shanghai, China; Alfa Gallery Miami, USA; and The Residence Gallery, London, UK.
+Furthermore, Wölk has exhibited and sold her work on the international art market, including Art Eindhoven, The Netherlands, Swab Art Fair Barcelona, Spain, Viennafair in Vienna, Austria, KIAF Seoul in South Korea, and Contemporary Istanbul in Turkey.
+She has also exhibited her work in private gallery shows, including CSR.
+Contemporary Berlin, Galería Luis Adelantado, Valencia, Spain, Arebyte Gallery, London, UK, Galerie Wolfsen, Aalborg, Denmark, Pantocrator Gallery, Shanghai, China, Alfa Gallery Miami, USA, and The Residence Gallery, London, UK.

 Anne Wölk